-The property forms part of an established residential area within Dunblane.
+The property forms part of an established residential area within Bridge of Allan.
 The surrounding properties in the immediate vicinity are generally of a similar age and style.
 A range of typical local amenities can be found nearby.
+There is a railway line beyond the rear garden boundary.